-AfriKids believes in the rights of all children, everywhere, and is building a world where these rights are valued, protected and respected by all.
+AfriKids believes in the rights of all children, everywhere, and that they should be valued, protected and respected by all.

-AfriKids exists to make this the reality for children in northern Ghana, where more than half of all families live in poverty and one in ten children die before their birthday.
-AfriKids is changing this by addressing the three key issues they face: education, health and child protection.
+AfriKids exists to make this the reality for children in northern Ghana, where more than half of all families live in poverty and one in ten children die before their fifth birthday.
+AfriKids is changing this by addressing three of the most critical issues they face: education, health and child protection.

 The work of AfriKids was begun by local people in Ghana, doing what they could to help children in their communities.
 A friendship with a UK visitor sparked a partnership that is now changing hundreds of thousands of lives every year.